5 ways to spot a Christian narcissist: When piety and ego collide

 Moral Grandstanding

-They see every social interaction as an opportunity to dispense their 'wisdom,' often disregarding whether it’s wanted or needed.
+They see every social interaction as an opportunity to display and dispense their 'wisdom,' often disregarding whether it’s wanted or needed.
 Their need to preach is less about genuine concern for others and more about reinforcing their own sense of moral superiority.

 They might use scripture as a tool for control, subtly implying that disagreement with them is tantamount to disagreeing with God Himself.
 This behavior often alienates others, creating a one-sided dynamic where listening and empathy are sacrificed at the altar of self-righteousness.